openharmony/docs/zh-cn/application-dev/reference/apis/js-apis-secureElement.md

 try {
     let ret: boolean;
-    // 有效this.nfcSEService,获取方式参考newSEService
+    // refer to newSEService for this.nfcSEService
     ret = this.nfcSEService.isConnected();
     if (ret) {
-        this.result = '获取连接状态：connected';
+        this.result = 'get state: connected';
     } else {
-        this.result = '获取连接状态：not connected';
+        this.result = 'get state: not connected';
     }
 } catch (e) {
-    this.result = "isConnected异常:" + e.message;
+    this.result = "isConnected exception: " + e.message;
 }
 ```